Dr. John Hugh Gillis Regional High School

-Dr. John Hugh Gillis Regional High School (often referred to as The Regional) is a secondary school located in Antigonish, Nova Scotia, Canada.
-It is attended by approximately 775 students in grades 9 to 12.
-The school used to fall under the jurisdiction of the Strait Regional School Board, until the school board system was cancelled on the 2018–19 school year.
+Dr. John Hugh Gillis Regional High School (often referred to as The Regional or Dr J) is a secondary school located in Antigonish, Nova Scotia, Canada.
+It is attended by approximately 823 students in grades 9 to 12.
+The school used to fall under the jurisdiction of the Strait Regional School Board, until the school board system was cancelled in the 2018–19 school year.
 Dr. John Hugh Gillis Regional High School was ranked fourth among Nova Scotian schools in 2009.

 Name

 The school was formerly known as Antigonish Regional High School, but the name was changed in the mid 1980s to honour a superintendent forced into retirement due to illness.

 Sports

-The school's sports teams are nicknamed the Royals or sometimes the Regional Royals, and since the school name change that came into effect in 1985, the school is often referred to as Doctor J. Two programs, women's basketball and X-Country, have been especially successful over the years.
+The school's sports teams are nicknamed the Royals's or sometimes the Regional Royals, and since the school name change that came into effect in 1985, the school is often referred to as Doctor J.

 International Baccalaureate Programme

-The school began teaching the International Baccalaureate (IB) Diploma Program in September 2007.
-It has been an IB World School since April 2007 (IB World School Code 002932).
-Currently, it offers Biology HL/SL Chemistry HL/SL, English Literature HL, German Literature SL, Korean Literature SL, French B HL/SL, History HL/SL, Mathematics SL, Physics HL/SL, Economics HL, Theory of Knowledge (TOK), Visual Arts HL/SL, Music HL/SL.